Avanhoo/Engineering_4_Notebook/README.md

 The button gave me more trouble than it should have.
 This was due to confusion surrounding the pull up/down built into the pico.
 If you're pulling DOWN you need one 3.3V wire connected to the button and the other to your pin.
 If you're pulling UP you need a ground wire to the button and the other to your pin.
 I was doing the wrong direction of pull for my wiring as I didn't understand the difference between pull up and pull down.

 **Part IV:**
 Ironically the servo was the easiest part of this whole assignment.
 We used the circuitpython motor library which made it super simple, and I decided to touch up the code so that it would loop properly.
+I did decide to do the spicy version again, which I did by replacing the sleeps I used to make the light blink with for loops that swept the servo and slept at the same time.